-During the incorporation proceedings for the City of Elk Grove, the full array of public services to be provided by the new city was considered.
+During the incorporation proceedings for the City of Citrus Heights, the full array of public services to be provided by the new city was considered.
 Your Commission imposed a condition of approval to ensure that, at a minimum, street and highway safety lighting would be maintained at the current level at the date of incorporation.
-This has been accomplished by a joint maintenance agreement between the City and County.
+This has been accomplished by collaboration between the City and County staff.
 The Board creation of distinct zones facilitates this detachment.
 Detachment represents a positive, cooperative solution to address local service delivery needs.